Being a Solar CEO: Lessons on Workplace Energy

 The mind is the most powerful instrument at your disposal when it comes to cultivating the right energy.

-One can’t expect to be on top of his or her mental game if the body’s physical needs are neglected: Exercise, adequate sleep, and eating healthily.
+One can’t expect to be on top of his or her mental game if the body’s physical needs — exercise, adequate sleep, and eating healthily — are neglected.
 And, if all you do is polish your physique and your diet, your mind won’t operate at its maximum capacity.

 Balance is key in the principle of leveraging the mind’s and body’s conjunctive power.